adomakins/real-name/README.md

 A lightweight utility that checks if a string matches any name that has been used in the United States from 1880 to 2008, based on Social Security Administration data.

 This also works for names from other countries.
-Check out the full dataset [here](https://github.com/adomakins/real-name/blob/main/names.csv) to see for yourself.
+Check out the full dataset <a href="https://github.com/adomakins/real-name/blob/main/names.csv" target="_blank">here</a> to see for yourself.

+## Version 2.0.0

+I actually started using this package to extract names from a dataset of email addresses.

+- Updated to use ESM syntax
+- Changed to use JSON file with names grouped by length for faster lookups

+Here's a quick <a href="https://youtu.be/GXC43r3H6Vg" target="_blank">YouTube video</a> I made showing how I used this package to extract names from a dataset of email addresses.

 ## Installation